Chris55/ns3-program-viewer/README.md

 - Is the mapping accurate?

 This is an online collaboration, feel free to contact us if something is wrong.
-While we certainly hope this document is useful, none of the authors or contributors place any guarantees as to the accuracy of the data.
+While we certainly hope this application is useful, none of the authors or contributors place any guarantees as to the accuracy of the data.